 Family at Moorten's

-While we’re on the topic, Thursdays offer another chance to elevate your visit without lowering your bank account.
+While we’re on the topic, Thursdays offer another opportunity to elevate your visit without affecting your budget.
 The Palm Springs Art Museum boasts free admission from 5 to 8 pm and features international paintings, spectacular sculptures, and thought-provoking designs.
-Plus, the museum is always free for anyone under 18.
+Plus, the museum is always free for military, first responders, and anyone under 18.

 villagefest

-Locals love John's, which offers good American food with healthy portions.
-The menu has a full range of breakfast options: hamburgers, sandwiches, salads, and even burritos and tacos.
-There's hardly anything on the menu over $15.
+• John's, which offers good American food with healthy portions.
+The menu offers a full range of breakfast options, including hamburgers, sandwiches, salads, burritos, and tacos.
+There's little on the menu priced over $15.

-Bill's Pizza is excellent for lunch or dinner.
+• Bill's Pizza is excellent for lunch or dinner.
 It is located in central downtown and offers large slices for $3.75 to $4.25.
 If you are here on a Monday, you can get a slice of cheese pizza for $3.75 and a Bud Light for $1.75 (first one).
-The second one is just $3.

 Bill's Pizza exterior

-El Taco Asado is a local Mexican restaurant that you might call a "hole in the wall," but it offers authentic cuisine.
-It's not fancy, but it's good.
-Most entrees are in the $10 range.
+• El Taco Asado is a local Mexican restaurant that you might call a "hole in the wall," but it offers authentic cuisine.

-La Bonita's is a low-key, small, and family-owned Mexican restaurant that serves homestyle eats and margaritas.
+• La Bonita's is a low-key, small, family-owned Mexican restaurant serving homestyle eats and margaritas.

 Get Happy (Hour)

-Bootlegger Tiki has a happy hour, which is so nice that it's named twice!
+• Bootlegger Tiki has a happy hour, which is so lovely that it's named twice!
 Beat the afternoon heat with a 3-4 p.m. cocktail, or wait until late at night if that’s how you roll.

-The Saguaro has happy hour at El Jefe, Monday through Friday, from 2 to 6 pm. $6 drinks and $7 appetizers, including chorizo quesadilla, shishito peppers, and grilled Mexican corn.
-If you are here on a Tuesday or Thursday, they offer a $5 taco menu from 6 to 9 pm.
+• The Saguaro has happy hour at El Jefe from 2 to 6 p.m., Monday through Friday.
+There are $6 drinks and $7 appetizers, including chorizo quesadilla, shishito peppers, and grilled Mexican corn.
+On Tuesday or Thursday, they offer a $5 taco menu from 6 to 9 p.m.

 el Jefe cantina at Saguaro